ktty1220/nanox/README.md

 ### Updating state by `this.query()`

-You can also update the state in a MongoDB-like query by using `this.query()`.
+You can also update the state by MongoDB-like query using `this.query()`.

 ```js
 class MainContainer extends Nanox {